-BSc (Hons) (Rural Environment Studies), MSc (Land Resource Management)
+BSc (Hons) (Rural Environment Studies), MSc (Land Resource Management), APM PFQ

 Jane has been working at CCRI since 1998.
-Her main research interests focus on the social and economic aspects of agri-environmental policy, agricultural change and environmental management.
-She is particularly interested in understanding farmer behaviour and in researching collaborative institutional arrangements and knowledge exchange processes which effectively reconcile agricultural production and environmental quality objectives.
+Her main research interests focus on the social aspects of agri-environmental policy, sustainable agriculture and environmental management.
+She is particularly interested in understanding farmer behaviour in the context of agri-environment and sustainable soil management and in researching collaborative institutional arrangements and knowledge exchange processes which effectively reconcile agricultural production and environmental quality objectives.

 You can also follow Jane on Twitter @Jane__Mills

 MINAGRIS, an EU-funded project which launches today, will explore how plastic debris is affecting soil biodiversity, soil functions, related ecosystem services, and agricultural productivity.